Now accepting new clients

 Is the discovery call therapy?

-The discovery call is a brief first step to talk through what has been happening, ask basic questions, and see whether couples therapy with Elka feels like the right next step.
+No. It is a brief conversation to talk through what has been happening, answer any questions you have, and see whether working together feels like the right next step.